Michigan vs. Florida Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Michigan vs. Florida Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 19

-Tuesday's contest features the Florida Gators (7-3) and the Michigan Wolverines (6-5) facing off at Spectrum Center in what should be a close matchup, with a projected 80-78 victory for Florida according to our computer prediction.
+Tuesday's game that pits the Florida Gators (7-3) versus the Michigan Wolverines (6-5) at Spectrum Center should be a close matchup based on our computer prediction, which projects a final score of 80-78 in favor of Florida.
 Game time is at 7:00 PM ET on December 19.

 There is no line set for the game.